 What not to do

-- Don't over-explain.
-Long justifications sound defensive.
-State the change and move on.
+• Don't over-explain.
+Long justifications sound defensive, so state the change and move on.

-- Don't negotiate.
-If someone asks for the old price, hold firm.
-One exception becomes ten.
+• Don't negotiate.
+If someone asks for the old price, hold firm because one exception becomes ten.

 If someone does leave

-It happens.
-It's usually fewer than you expect.
-When it does:
+It happens, though usually to fewer clients than you expect.

-- Don't chase.
-Discounting to keep them defeats the point.
+• Don't chase.
+Discounting to keep one person defeats the entire point of raising prices.

-- Fill their slot.
-Probably with someone who values your work and pays full price.
+• Fill their slot.
+You'll probably fill it with someone who values your work and pays full price.

 Losing a few price-sensitive clients while keeping everyone else at higher rates is still a net win.